redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 My first real experience using WASM happened in an unexpected way.
 I was working on a project where we needed the browser to recognise images as part of a client’s Know Your Client (KYC) process.
 We used a third-party service, and my job was to connect our system to their API.

 This was my first time using WASM in a real project.
-I also had to connect it to a third-party API and use a small built-in language model for image recognition.
+I also had to connect it to a third-party API and used a small built-in language model for image recognition.
 I learned a lot from this and realised how useful WASM can be in the browser.

 It was eye-opening to see that a machine learning model could run entirely on the user's computer, without sending information to a server.